gngordon/Create-or-Reset-VMs/README.md

 	* Remote Console - Open a vSphere remote console to the VM.
 	* GUI that allows selection of VMs from a list in a comma separated file that contains the VM names and specifications.

-USAGE
+##Usage
 .\createresetvm.ps1 [vmlist.csv] [vCenterUser] [vCenterPassword] [MDTUser] [MDTPassword]

-WHERE
+###Where
-vmlist.csv       = Comma delimited file with a VM per row.
-Fields are: Name,TaskSeq,Datastore,Network,Folder,Disk,Mem,vCPU,Displays,VideoMem,HWVersion,GuestId,vGPU vCenterUser      = Username for vCenter Server. vCenterPassword  = Password for vCenter Server user.
+* vmlist.csv       = Comma delimited file with a VM per row.
+Fields are: Name,TaskSeq,Datastore,Network,Folder,Disk,Mem,vCPU,Displays,VideoMem,HWVersion,GuestId
+* vCenterUser      = Username for vCenter Server.
+* vCenterPassword  = Password for vCenter Server user.
-MDTUser          = Username with rights to the MDT SQL database.
+* MDTUser          = Username with rights to the MDT SQL database.
-MDTPassword      = Password for MDT database user
+* MDTPassword      = Password for MDT database user

-EXAMPLES
+###Examples
-.\createresetvm.ps1
+* .\createresetvm.ps1
-.\createresetvm.ps1 mylist.csv
+* .\createresetvm.ps1 mylist.csv
-.\createresetvm.ps1 mylist.csv administrator@vsphere.local VMware1!
+* .\createresetvm.ps1 mylist.csv administrator@vsphere.local VMware1!
-.\createresetvm.ps1 mylist.csv administrator@vsphere.local VMware1! mdtuser sqlpassword
+* .\createresetvm.ps1 mylist.csv administrator@vsphere.local VMware1! mdtuser sqlpassword

-REQUIREMENTS
+##Requirements
-Requires PowerCLI.
+* Requires PowerCLI.
-Change variables for vCenter and the MDT SQL database.
+* Change variables for vCenter and the MDT SQL database.
-Settings.ini = Contains the variables for vCenter and the MDT SQL database.
-Change as required.
-List of VMs in comma separated file. (defaults to vmlist.csv)
+* List of VMs in comma separated file.

-SETUP
-Edit the settings.ini file - Change the vSphere values, the MDT SQL information, and tune the default behaviour of the script.

-Edit the vmlist.csv file to define your VMs